 The loss of this area of scrubland had little impact on the ecology of the common.
 Nonetheless by way of mitigation the exchange land, known as "Nevins Copse", will be managed to the same standard as the existing SNCI.
-It is intended that the Parish Council will seek SNCI status on the exchange land at the earliest opportunity.

 S16 (Commons Act 2006) consent was granted in February 2013.